akai-katto/dandere2x/README.md

 Dandere2x is a lossy video upscaler also built around waifu2x, with video compression techniques to shorten the time required to process videos.

-In other words, although lossy, dandere2x dramatically increases the video processing speed.
+In other words, although lossy, dandere2x dramatically reduces the time needed to upscale most anime videos.

 ## Current Features